spiral/docs/orm/odm-bridge.md

 # ODM Bridge
 Use module `spiral/hybrid-db` in order to create link to ODM models.
-Such approach can be used to store heave or unstructured data in a separate database.
+Such approach can be used to store heavy or unstructured data in a separate database.

 > Currently only Document::ONE relation is supported.